CO-DEFEND: Continuous Decentralized Federated Learning for Secure DoH-Based Threat Detection: METHODOLOGY

 where $\mathbf{z}$ is a linear representation of the features depending on the coefficients $\mathbf{w}=\left( \beta_1,\dots,\beta_n \right)$, in order to maximize the likelihood of observing the given data.

-In order to model the probability of one class relative to the other in a collaborative manner, the shared model parameters are the feature coefficients and the bias term $\left(\beta_1,\dots,\beta_n,b\right)$.
-Aggregation methods, such as averaging, are used to combine the parameters from different entities.
+In order to model the probability of one class relative to the other in a collaborative manner, the shared model parameters are the feature coefficients and the bias term $\left(\mathbf{w},b\right)$.
+Aggregation methods, such the averaging method proposed for SVM algorithm, are used to combine the parameters from different entities.